projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Protocol Version Response
 """""""""""""""""""""""""""""""""""""

-The Greybus I2C protcol version response contains a status byte, followed by two 1-byte values.
+The Greybus I2C protocol version response contains a status byte, followed by two 1-byte values.
 If the value of the status byte is non-zero, any other bytes in the response shall be ignored.
 A Greybus I2C adapter adhering to the protocol specified herein shall report